Professionals, take advantage of our offers: 🚚 Electric vans, vans & utility vehicles 🏷️ Electric leasing 🚙 Electric SUVs 🚘 Electric sedans

 These platforms are community-based, as each user can add or remove new bollard locations, and rate and share their charging experience.
 These platforms are regularly updated.

-Good to know: in some public parking lots, recharging may be free of charge, but the parking space may have to be paid for.
+Good to know: in some public parking lots, recharging may be free, but the parking space may have to be paid for.
 So be sure to find out where you want to recharge your electric vehicle.
 What's more, when you've finished recharging, don't forget to move to another parking space, so that everyone can have access to the charging stations.

 Rent a charging station